-The Human Resources Department should be contacted for all Inservice issuesquestions pertaining to certification.
+The Human Resources Department should be contacted for all questions pertaining to certification.
 The guidelines below will assist with certification issues:

-- 1. Certificate renewal forms may be completed online, or printed and mailed by the employee.
-The Human Resources Office will provide the Department of Education the inservice information for recertification the extension.
-Certificate renewal forms may also be completed online, or printed and mailed by the employee. - 2.
-Only graduate, post graduate, regular, and professional certificates may be renewed through Inservice participation (not temporary or substitute certificates). - 3.
+- 1. The Human Resources Office will provide the Department of Education the inservice information for recertification.
+Certificate renewal forms may also be completed online, or printed and mailed by the employee. - Only graduate, post graduate, regular, and professional certificates may be renewed through Inservice participation (not temporary or substitute certificates). - 3.
 A minimum of 120 total points (20 of which are ESE approved SB 1108 coursework) must be earned through Inservice activities, college coursework, or a combination thereof in each five year recertification window.
 Specific guidelines regarding content areas and the earning of points apply to each of the three alternatives.
 Individuals are encouraged to seek assistance in planning their strategies for certification renewal by contacting the Inservice Office at 983-5112. - 4.
 Individuals planning to renew a certificate through college coursework should contact the Human Resources Office for guidance.